biocore/qiime/doc/scripts/split_libraries_fastq.rst

 	`-`-max_barcode_errors
 		Maximum number of errors in barcode [default: 1.5] `-`-phred_offset
-		The ascii offset to use when decoding phred scores - warning: in most cases you don't need to pass this value [default: determined automatically]
+		The ascii offset to use when decoding phred scores (either 33 or 64).
+Warning: in most cases you don't need to pass this value [default: determined automatically]

 **Output:**